 There is a saying in the fashion industry that "everything old is new again," typically referring to the sartorial nostalgia that resurfaces on fashion runways every few seasons.
-This saying may one day apply not only to style trends but also to how apparel is designed and made.
+Soon, this saying may apply not only to style trends but also to how apparel is designed and made.